ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

   covariance: [0.2280276789742004, 0.00121444362006784, 0.0, 0.0, 0.0, 0.0, 0.00121444362006784, 0.2095520253272909, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.06568863093933444]
 ```

-* Example output for the IML map - Nodes
+* Example output for the IML map - Nodes (todo replace with new topic echo, theta is introduced)

 ```
 $rostopic echo /map/nodes